iterorganization/IMAS-ParaView/docs/source/installing.rst

   # For development install in editable mode
   pip install -e .[all]
   # Run CLI with help information
-  vtkggdtools --help
+  imas-paraview --help
-  # If you see the help page of the vtkggdtools, it is installed correctly.
+  # If you see the help page of IMAS-Paraview, it is installed correctly.

 * Every time that a new session is started, ensure the correct modules are loaded, the python virtual environment is activated, and the environment variables are set.